 Place the date mixture into a food processor and blend until well combined and smooth.
-Add the melted coconut oil, vanilla, salt and eggs and pulse to combine.
+Add the melted coconut oil, rice syrup, vanilla, salt and eggs and pulse to combine.
 Add the dry ingredients and pulse until just combined.

 Pour the brownie mixture into the lined pan and smooth the top with a spatula.
 Place the brownie into the centre of the oven to bake for approximately 25 to 30 minutes.
 The brownie is done when the top is set and a knife inserted into the centre comes out clean.

 Remove from the oven and place on a wire rack to cool before removing from the tin and cutting into squares.
 Store the brownie in an airtight container in the fridge for up to a week, or in the freezer for up to 2 months.

 This brownie is delicious eaten hot straight from the oven when it’s almost like a pudding.
 It’s also delicious at room temperature and gets stickier with time.